Ashwini203205/WAD/README.md

 # WAD
-This is my Academic Practical of  Web Application Development (WAD).
+This is my Academic Practical of  Web Application Development (WAD)

 Practical 1 : Dashboard  (using HTML,CSS,BootStrap)